-- Residents: Must possess a hunting license (see Licenses & Permits) or proof of exemption.
+- Residents: Must possess a hunting license (see License Exemptions) or proof of exemption.
 In addition, all antelope hunters must possess an antelope license for each antelope hunted or proof of exemption.

-- Nonresidents: Nonresident antelope hunters are exempt from a hunting license while hunting antelope, but they must possess a nonresident antelope license for each antelope hunted or proof of exemption.
-Holders of nonresident lifetime hunting and lifetime combination licenses are not exempt from purchasing antelope licenses.
+- Nonresidents: Nonresident antelope hunters are exempt from a hunting license while hunting antelope, but they must possess a nonresident antelope license for each antelope hunted (unlesss exempt) or a resident lifetime hunting or combination hunting/fishing license.

 - Jan.
-1-15: All hunters must possess an antelope license for the current calendar year and a current hunting license (see Licenses & Permits) or proof of exemption.
+1-15: All hunters must possess an antelope license for the current calendar year and a current hunting license (see License Exemptions) or proof of exemption.